Southwest Scoliosis and Spine Institute Revision Surgery

 By fusing together two or more vertebrae, usually with a bone graft, a spinal fusion procedure allows the vertebrae to grow together, or fuse.
 Because this takes some time, a spinal fusion is typically held in place with rods and screws that support the healing bone and allow your spine to fuse properly.

-How do Doctors Determine if a Patient needs Revision Surgery?
+How do Doctors Determine if a Patient Needs Revision Surgery?

 To properly test for and diagnose a patient with FBS, the doctors at Southwest Scoliosis and Spine Institute perform a number of tests that are needed to discover what caused the initial surgery or surgeries to fail and then determine the best way to fix the issue.